 Performance outcomes Acceptable outcomes

 For development that is accepted subject to requirements and assessable development

-Driv eways
+Driveways

 PO1 AO1.1

-eways are located and designed having and to: public safety and convenience; volume and type of traffic and parking generated by the use; servicing requirements; the characteristics of the frontage road including: (a) road type; (b) road target speed; (c) existing and future traffic volumes; (d) vertical and horizontal geometry; (e) queue and turn lane lengths; minimising loss of on-street parking opportunities; and ensuring adequate visibility between vehicles on a driveway and pedestrians on the verge.
-Driveway location and design complies with driveway access location and the standard drawings contained in Planning Scheme Policy 2 - Infrastructure works.
+Driveways are located and designed having regard to: (1) public safety and convenience; (2) volume and type of traffic and parking generated by the use; (3) servicing requirements; (4) the characteristics of the frontage road including: (a) road type; (b) road target speed; (c) existing and future traffic volumes; (d) vertical and horizontal geometry (e) queue and turn lane lengths; (5) minimising loss of on-street parking opportunities; and (6) ensuring adequate visibility between vehicles on a driveway and pedestrians on the verge. d

-tape eway crossovers and their splays/kerb rs do not protrude across adjoining erty boundaries.
+PO2 Driveway crossovers and their splays/kerb tapers do not protrude across adjoining property boundaries.
 AO2.1 All parts of a driveway are entirely contained within the width of the lot frontage.

 For assessable development

-Tran sport networks and traffic impact
+Transport networks and traffic impact

-PO3 Deve No acceptable outcome is nominated.
+PO3 Development maintains or improves the safe and efficient operation of transport networks having regard to (amongst other things): (1) the existing or planned function of the roads affected; (2) available sight distances and the location and design of access points; (3) accessibility by public transport, pedestrians and cyclists; (4) the potential for conflict between vehicles, pedestrians and cyclists; (5) the loss or increase of on-street parking; (6) the location, construction and maintenance of utility infrastructure; and

-Perfo ormance outcomes Acceptable outcomes perforr Plannii Section the nature and intensity of traffic and parking generated by the development. s note-To demonstrate compliance with this nance outcome a traffic report in accordance with ng Scheme Policy 2 - Infrastructure Works - n 3 - Transport Servicing Access and Parking e required.
-PO4 AO4.1 desig e new roads are constructed, their nand construction is sufficient to mmodate: The roads are designed in accordance with Planning Scheme Policy 2 - Infrastructure works.
-(1) (2) their intended function; safe and efficient movement of all users, including pedestrians and cyclists; (3) (4) on-street parking; bus movement and public transport stops; (5) (6) street tree planting and streetscaping; utility infrastructure, including stormwater management; and (7) treatments that prevent excessive speeds.
-Interi nal accessways for large residential de velopments PO5 AO5.1 devel nal accessways in residential opments provide safe and efficient hal traffic operations.
+Performance outcomes Acceptable outcomes perforr Planni Section the nature and intensity of traffic and parking generated by the development. s note-To demonstrate compliance with this mance outcome a traffic report in accordance with ng Scheme Policy 2 - Infrastructure Works - n 3 - Transport Servicing Access and Parking e required.
+PO4 AO4.1 desig re new roads are constructed, their in and construction is sufficient to mmodate: The roads are designed in accordance with Planning Scheme Policy 2 - Infrastructure works.
+(1) (2) their intended function; safe and efficient movement of all users, including pedestrians and cyclists; (3) on-street parking; bus movement and public transport stops; (5) (6) street tree planting and streetscaping; utility infrastructure, including stormwater management; and (7) treatments that prevent excessive speeds.
+Inter nal accessways for large residential de velopments PO5 AO5.1 devel nal accessways in residential lopments provide safe and efficient hal traffic operations.
 Development complies with internal accessways for large residential developments in Planning Scheme Policy 2 - Infrastructure works.
-Pede strian and cyclist facilities PO6 No acceptable outcome is nominated.
+Pede estrian and cyclist facilities PO6 No acceptable outcome is nominated.
 Safe and convenient pedestrian and cycle infrastructure is provided and, as far as possible, is integrated with external networks to maximise accessibility by walking and cycling.
-PO7 AO7.1 desig strian and cycle path infrastructure is ned and constructed to: Development complies with standards for pedestrian and cyclist networks in Planning Scheme Policy 2 - Infrastructure works.
-(1) provide for convenient and direct movement within and external to the site; (2) have a stable, smooth unobstructed surface; have a width and gradient to cater for all users; (4) create a safe environment for users and discourage antisocial behaviour; and (5) be easily maintained.
+PO7 AO7.1 desig strian and cycle path infrastructure is uned and constructed to: Development complies with standards for pedestrian and cyclist networks in Planning Scheme Policy 2 - Infrastructure works.
+(1) provide for convenient and direct movement within and external to the site; Table 1 and 2 minder dollars works.
+(2) have a stable, smooth unobstructed surface; have a width and gradient to cater for all users; (4) create a safe environment for users and discourage antisocial behaviour; and (5) be easily maintained.